cansik/EatAtTheCampus/README.md

 At the moment we just parse the menus with regex from the webpage but later we would like to have a backend which stores the daily menu in a database.
 This would make the app more stable and better maintainable.

 ### About
-In 2014 the first ideas about this project came up and some protoypes we're created.
-But until now we really started to program the app with the project name **Eat at the Campus**.
+In 2014 the first ideas about this project came up and some protoypes were created.
+Until now we started to program the app with the project name **Eat at the Campus**.

 Before the realease of the first prototype we started to think about a better name for the app which resulted in **Campus Meal**.